 This course focuses on one or more central topics in the field of Middle East politics and society.
-These topics are predominantly related to past or ongoing research activities in the Department of Culture Studies and Oriental Languages such as democratization, state-society relations, Islamist movements, minorities, ethno-nationalist conflicts, insurgencies, gender issues, and the use of social media in the Middle East.
+These topics are predominantly related to past or ongoing research activities in the Department of Culture Studies and Oriental Languages such as democratization, state-society relations, Islamist movements, minorities, ethno-nationalist conflicts, insurgencies, gender issues, climate change, and the use of social media in the Middle East and North Africa.

 The specific topic of the course will be announced before the semester starts, and the course does not overlap with MES4520 – Topics in Middle East Politics and Society II.

 Examples of courses that has been given in MES4500:

 The course is based on the reading, analysis and discussion of sources in English and, whenever possible, in a Middle Eastern language.
 You will learn to:

 - analyze primary sources in English translation (or Arabic/Persian/Turkish original for those who know the language)

 - present of your own analysis of texts for an audience

 - write an academic essay built on both original and secondary sources - a good preparation for work on your MA thesis

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.